 Our work centers on basic RNA and infection biology, with a focus on small RNAs, extracellular vesicles and RNA trafficking in host-pathogen systems.
-With funding from the Wellcome Trust we have developed many collaborations over the last 5 years to carry this out through multidisciplinary approaches, and to advance basic findings towards new strategies for treating and controlling virus and parasite infections.
+We have developed many collaborations over the last 7 years to carry this out through multidisciplinary approaches, and to translate our basic findings towards new strategies for treating and controlling virus and parasite infections.
 We work closely with Cei Abreu-Goodger’s lab for computational analyses of small RNAs and their targets (the Abreu-Goodger lab re-located to Edinburgh in 2021).

 We have also extended the helminth extracellular RNA studies towards analysis of their biomarker potential in filarial infection.
 This has involved many collaborators in the UK, Germany, Cameroon and USA, including Ken Pfarr, Achim Hoerauf, Ben Makepeace, Sam Wanji and microRNA diagnostic companies.

 We are involved in a COST Action focused on RNA communication across kingdoms: new mechanisms and strategies in pathogen control.
 The aim of this Action is to advance mechanistic understanding of RNA communication through cross-disciplinary approaches and to align researcher across diverse biological systems (plants, animals, fungi, microbes) and to advance use of RNA in infectious disease and pest control. https://www.cost.eu/actions/CA20110/

 Contact Amy Buck for more information.